IBM-Developer-Advocacy-India/openshift-101/README.md

 ### Login to the OpenShift Cluster

-Once `oc` is installed, copy the login command from the OpenShift Web Console and paste it into a command window (shell).
-It will look similar to this:
+To login to the OpenShift cluster from the Terminal run:

 ```
-$ oc login https://c100-e.us-south.containers.cloud.ibm.com:30*** --token=z5cuqxABC-9QdqE1ivXYZ1z_Y6Tghj1qxN-abCWc1Bg
+$ oc login -u developer -p developer  2886795357-8443-cykoria05.environments.katacoda.com
 ```

 If login is successfull you will see all the projects on OpenShift that you have access to.